jalapic/SNA_workshop/README.md

 Key questions that are often neglected are how do network structures remain stable or change over time and can we infer how meaningful this stability and instability is?
 This module will discuss various methods for analysis of change for time-ordered and time-aggregated networks.
 We will use R packages for analysis of dynamic networks including ‘timeordered’, ‘networkDynamic’ and ‘tsna’.﻿

 *- Visualizing Networks II.*
+We shall extend visualization methods to cover how to create dynamic three-dimentional network plots using the R package ‘threejs’.
+We shall also discuss how to use the ‘ggplot’ based ‘ggraph’ R package which has many customizable features for plotting networks.
-This module will tackle advanced options for network plotting, including how to export ‘igraph’ R objects to Gephi for generating even more beautiful customized plots, how to create interactive web based network visualizations using R packages such as ‘threejs’, ‘visNetwork’ and ‘networkD3’, and how to plot or animate dynamic social networks.
+This module will also tackle advanced options for network plotting, including how to export ‘igraph’ R objects to Gephi for generating even more beautiful customized plots, how to create interactive web based network visualizations using R packages such as ‘threejs’, ‘visNetwork’ and ‘networkD3’, and how to plot or animate dynamic social networks.